 The Forgotten Cancers Project investigates the causes of less common cancers, which includes all cancers other than breast, lung, colorectal, melanoma and prostate cancer.
 Less common cancers occur less frequently within the population however they tend to have higher mortality rates, with some 5-year cancer survival rates as low as 7-30%.
 Despite these poor survivial outcomes there has to date been a lack of research into these cancers and relatively little is known about them.

 By studying the roles of genes, lifestyle and early life environment the Forgotten Cancers Project is seeking to understand why people develop less common cancers and to be in a better position to improve the prevention and treatment of these diseases in the future.

 The Project is run by Cancer Council Victoria as part of a consortium including hospitals, universities and research institutions both in Australia and overseas.
 Project participants were asked to complete a series of questionnaires, including questions about their family history, residential history, health, lifestyle, and diet, as well as a saliva sample.
 Recruitment for the study ran over a period of 5 years, from August 2011 to December 2016.
-The chief investigator is Associate Professor Roger Milne, Director of the Cancer Epidemiology and Intelligence Division at Cancer Council Victoria.
+The chief investigator is Professor Graham Giles, Head of Research at the Cancer Epidemiology and Intelligence Division, Cancer Council Victoria.

 The conduct of the Forgotten Cancers Project has been approved by the Human Research Ethics Committee of Cancer Council Victoria.

 Prof. Graham Giles BSc, MSc, PhD, Head of Research, Cancer Epidemiology and Intelligence Division